We've shared a post all about Balisong Pivot Systems: bushings, bearings, and washers.

 A knife bushing is usually a machined piece of hardened steel that is made to be ever so slightly thicker than the tang of the knife.

-Bushings allow for a knife to have extremely tight tolerances while still being able to open smoothly.
+The purpose of knife bushings is to disperse the force of friction in the pivot when opening or closing the knife.
+Bushings also allow a knife to have extremely tight tolerances while still being able to open smoothly.

 BALISONG BUSHING TYPES